kvarak/dnd/docs/_Classes/druid.md

   **Spider Legs**.
 You gain a climb speed equal to your speed.

 - #### Mouth
     **Snake's Fang**.
 You can use a ***bonus action*** to make a bite attack.
 On a hit, you deal 1d8 + Strength modifier piercing damage, and the target must make a Constitution save or become poisoned until the end of your next turn.
 The DC is equal to your spell save DC.

 - #### Nose
     **Keen Nose**.
-You have advantage on checks made to find or track creatures.
+You have advantage on checks made to find or track creatures through smell.

     **Shark's Frenzy**.
 You have advantage on melee attack rolls against any creature that doesn't have all its hit points.
-However, after your attack, all attacks against you also have advantage.
+However, after your attack, attacks against you also have advantage.

 - #### Skin
     **Beetle Carapace**.
 You gain resistance to bludgeoning, piercing, and slashing damage.

     **Chameleon Skin**.
 You have advantage on Dexterity (Stealth) checks, and become invisible as long as you are completely still.

 - #### Any
     The following do not conflict with any other aspects, including the ones in the same group.

     **Bat Ears**.
-You have blindsight out to 30 feet as long as you aren't deafened.
+You have blindsight out to 30 ft as long as you aren't deafened.

     **Boar's Heart**.
-The first time you would be reduced to 0 hit points, you instead are reduced to 1 hit point instead.
+The first time you would be reduced to 0 hit points, you are instead reduced to 1 hit point.
 This ability only works once per Wild shape.

     **Elephant Bones**.
 You gain temporary hit points equal to your Wisdom modifier + your druid level (minimum +1).

     **Gills**.
 You can breathe both air and water.

     **Lizard Tail**.
 You gain a quick and powerful tail.
-As a ***reaction***, when a creature moves within 10 feet of you, you can make an unarmed attack against that creature using your tail.
+As a ***reaction***, when a creature moves within 10 ft of you, you can make an unarmed attack against that creature using your tail.
 On a hit, you deal 1d10 bludgeoning damage and you knock the target prone if it is no more than on size larger than you and fails a Strength save against you spell save DC.

 - #### Special
     These have special requirements, such as being counted as several aspect groups.